Neolithic flint mines in Spiennes - SILEX'S Mons

 - MAPS: Google Maps

-The neolithic splint mines in Spiennes, a listed World UNESCO heritage site, and the brand new Silex interpretation centre await you only 6km from Mons.
+The neolithic splint mines in Spiennes, a listed World UNESCO heritage site, and the brand new SILEX'S interpretation centre await you only 6km from Mons.

 Stretching over 100 acres, the Neolithic mines in Spiennes are one of the largest and most ancient mines in Europe.
 They have been UNESCO world heritage sites since 2000.

-In spring 2015, "Silex's", the Neolithic mines of Spiennes' new interpretation centre, will open its doors and take visitors on a journey to discover the secrets of this staggering archaeological site.
+"SILEX'S", the Neolithic mines of Spiennes' new interpretation centre, takes visitors on a journey to discover the secrets of this staggering archaeological site.
 It will offer numerous activities such as educational outdoor walks, a visit of the semi-permanent exhibition, and a descent to 9 mentres below-ground.

 Spiennes is a well-known prehistoric site in Europe.
 There is evidence of human presence since the Palaeolithic age.